 Accommodations are meant to be temporary.
 They will only be needed until the student has had enough of the right type of intervention or tutoring—and can now read, write, and spell at grade level.
 But until that point, accommodations are absolutely necessary.

 Myth #2: It isn't fair to do something for one student that you don't do for every student.

 Fact: Being fair does not mean treating everyone exactly the same, because in reality, we are not all the same.
-So standardized, one-size-fits-all education works no better than one-size-fits-all pantyhose.
+So standardized, one-size-fits-all education doesn't work.

 Fair means providing each student what they need to have a chance to succeed.
-If the student grabs hold of that chance, and works very hard, then that student can succeed.
-If the student does not grab hold of that chance, or does not work hard, then that student will not do well.
-Providing an accommodation does not mean a student will automatically do well in class.
+If the student grabs hold of that chance and works very hard, then that student can succeed.
+If they do not try hard, they will not succeed.
+So providing an accommodation does not mean a student will automatically do well in class.
 But it gives that student a chance to succeed.